HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

-Better public transit access can help promote equity and opportunities for transit disadvantaged populations who have been systematically divested for economic, physical, and social reasons.
-Rural transit agencies and policymakers need to better understand equity issues and incorporate them into the economic analyses when gauging the societal benefits that transit provides to rural communities.
-For example, the societal benefits may include reduced foregone trips, access to health care, mobility for persons with disabilities, social connectedness, and improved labor and workforce access.
+Better public transit access can help promote opportunities for all populations.
+Rural transit agencies and policymakers need to better understand transit inseucrity issues and incorporate them into the economic analyses when gauging the benefits that transit provides to rural communities.
+For example, the benefits may include reduced foregone trips, access to health care, mobility for persons with disabilities, social connectedness, and improved labor and workforce access.
 The economies of scale that are evident for urban transit may not apply to rural communities.
 Instead, the economic impacts manifest when quality transit services provide access to health care, work, education, shopping, and other necessary life connections.

 OBJECTIVE